regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 ---
 This month's roundup begins with some good news - the Mayor will no longer provide funding under his [affordable housing programme](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/2022-2032-affordable-housing-funding-requirement-london) for homes replacing those demolished on London's Council estates.

-The Mayor's new [funding guidance](https://www.london.gov.uk/sites/default/files/201123_homes_for_londoners_-_affordable_homes_programme_2021-2026_-_funding_guidance_fa.pdf) issued last week says that from now on he will only fund additional affordable homes built as part of an estate redevelopment.
+The Mayor's new [funding guidance](https://www.london.gov.uk/sites/default/files/201123_homes_for_londoners_-_affordable_homes_programme_2021-2026_-_funding_guidance_fa.pdf) issued last week, says that from now on he will only fund additional affordable homes built as part of an estate redevelopment.

 <img src="/images/guidegla.jpg" class="img-fluid rounded img-thumbnail">

 This is welcome news but it remains to be seen what effect this will have on London's [132 estates under threat](https://estatewatch.london/underthreat/estatesatrisk/).
 We [reported last month](https://estatewatch.london/september-news-roundup/) on the growing number of schemes avoiding applying for grant funding in order to avoid the requirement to ballot residents.

 The Mayor's [Housing Zone](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/housing-zones) funding also remains available to provide funding for estate demolitions in the Mayor's [Opportunity Areas](https://www.london.gov.uk/what-we-do/planning/implementing-london-plan/opportunity-areas/what-are-opportunity-areas).
 The Mayor's _Building Council Homes for Londoners_ grant scheme also continues to fund the demolition of Council homes by funding replacements.
 For example, the [Cambridge Road](https://estatewatch.london/estates/kingston/cambridgeroad/) estate scheme is receiving £60.2M funding from the Mayor under these two programmes[^1].

 In other news, the festive season approaches and several major planning applications have been submitted for the redevelopment of some of our estates under threat.
 Christmas is always a good time to submit controversial planning applications because feedback is limited as residents are less able to respond.

-We have summarised them below and will be exploring them in more detail in future bulletins as we find out more.
+We have summarised them briefly below and will be exploring them in more detail in future bulletins as we find out more.

 ## Cressingham Gardens estate (Lambeth)